-Containers can help lure those customers to your door, offering versatility, mobility, and efficiency without compromising your concept or your design.
+With over 660,000 restaurants in the U.S., there is a consumer interest in finding alternative dining experiences.
+Commercial shipping containers can help lure those customers to your door, offering versatility, mobility, efficiency, and even safety — such as during the coronavirus pandemic — without compromising your brand concept or your design.

 Survive the malls

 Quick service restaurant (QSR) operators might consider how containers can help them with the next challenge to their segment of the food industry.
 (The National Restaurant Association defines QSR as locations where orders are placed at a cash register or kiosk and payment is made before dining begins.)

 Shopping malls are struggling.
 That matters, because it also means that the food court is in jeopardy.
 A Credit Suisse report predicts that 20-25% of malls will close in the five-year period ending in 2022.
 A typical food court has at least a half-dozen concepts.
 In larger malls, that number can climb to 30 or more.